h324yang/HMAN/README.md

 *Our code is built on top of [GCN-Align](https://github.com/1049451037/GCN-Align).

 ## Quick Demo
-We store the embeddings for demo in the directory `demo_embd`, and we can evaluate `ZH-EN` as follows:
+We stored the embeddings for demo in the directory `demo_embd`, and we can evaluate `ZH-EN` as follows:
 ```
 python weighted_concat.py -d demo_embd/pairwise_dump.json -g demo_embd/zh_en_graph_embd.pkl -i data/zh_en/test
 ```